avantifellows/plio-docs/docs/getting-started/README.md

 ![embed dialog](./images/embed_dialog.png)

-You can simply add the copied embed code to your website and voilà, the plio will be embedded on your website.
+You can simply add the copied embed code to your website and voilà, the plio will be embedded in your website.
 You can also come back later and find the embed code from the Editor by clicking on the `Embed` button shown below:

 ![embed from editor](./images/embed_editor.png)